orb-community/orb-website/docs/index.md

 <div class="md-typeset">
 <h3>Integrate</h3>
 <p>
 The Orb control plane is a modern microservices application with well defined APIs that can be deployed to any Kubernetes service in a private or public cloud, avoiding vendor lock-in.
-The Orb agent is a lightweight, modular analyzer that can scale down to embedded platforms or up to full servers.
+The Orb agent is lightweight and modular, and can scale down to embedded platforms or up to full servers.
 Orb is designed to easily integrate into the larger Network Automation ecosystem.
 </p>